spartancyberultron/WAF-Copilot/README.md

 ## About

-[ZAPISEC](https://zapisec.ai) WAF CoPilot is an automated AI-powered security framework for web applications with a focus on highly configurable streamlined vulnerability assessment process via AI engines, CVE data correlation and organization, continuous monitoring, backed by a database, and simple yet intuitive User Interface.
-[ZAPISEC](https://zapisec.ai) WAF CoPilot makes it easy for security professionals to generate WAF rules and testing code with intelligent automation.
+[ZAPISEC](https://zapisec.ai) WAF CoPilot is an is an AI-powered security tool that helps protect applications.
+Instead of security teams manually checking for vulnerabilities and writing rules, CoPilot automates the process.
+It connects vulnerability data (CVE reports), organizes it, and turns it into ready-to-use firewall rules and test code.
+The system also includes continuous monitoring, a supporting database, and an easy-to-use interface so professionals can secure applications faster and with less effort.

 ### Core Mission
-Our mission is to bridge the gap between vulnerability discovery and actionable security implementation.
-[ZAPISEC](https://zapisec.ai) WAF CoPilot leverages cutting-edge AI technology to analyze Common Vulnerabilities and Exposures (CVEs), generate platform-specific WAF rules, and provide educational testing code for comprehensive security understanding.
+Our mission is to make the path from “finding a security problem” to “fixing it” much quicker and simpler.
+CoPilot uses AI to study known vulnerabilities (CVEs), create firewall rules for specific platforms, and generate test code.
+This way, security teams don’t just patch issues—they also learn how and why the rules work, strengthening both protection and understanding.

+Because CoPilot integrates with existing firewall providers, users don’t need to manually switch on rules every time a new CVE is reported.
+The tool reduces routine monitoring work for security teams (L1 and L2) to nearly zero.
+It works with any application, making protection seamless, automated, and scalable.

 ### Key Capabilities
 - **Intelligent CVE Analysis**: AI-powered vulnerability assessment with detailed explanations and severity analysis